You get more out of your HSA dollars when you use them to pay for IRS-qualified medical expenses.

 Our HSA is compatible with many health insurance plans (typically bronze or silver) offered on public and private exchanges or online marketplaces.

 An HDHP is a health plan that satisfies certain requirements for deductibles and out-of-pocket expenses.
-For 2013, HDHP requirements, click here.
+Click here to view the IRS limits and guidelines.

 In addition to your HDHP, you may have coverage from "permitted insurance" which is coverage related to compensation from workers' compensation, tort liabilities, liabilities relating to ownership or use of property, insurance for a specified disease or illness and insurance that pays a fixed amount per day of hospitalization.
 Coverage for accidents, disability, dental care, vision care or long-term care does not disqualify you from opening an HSA.